Safe Travels: Covid-19 information & updates

-Located approximately 45 miles north of Anchorage, the Matanuska Valley is fertile farmland that was settled by families who came from the Midwest as part of a New Deal relief program in 1935.
+Located just north of Anchorage, the Matanuska-Susitna Valley is fertile farmland that was settled by families who came from the Midwest as part of a New Deal relief program in 1935.
 Because of the fertile farmland and the immense amount of summer sunlight, vegetables grow to incredible sizes.
-The Alaska record cabbage is 106 pounds!
-However, huge vegetables are just one of the attractions at the State Fair held in Palmer each August.
+The Alaska record cabbage is 138 pounds!
+However, huge vegetables are just one of the attractions at the Alaska State Fair held in Palmer in late August/early September.